ivg-design/devMirror/README.md

-# DevMirror - Browser Console Capture Extension v0.2.5
+# DevMirror - Browser Console Capture Extension v0.2.6

 **Capture 100% of browser console output using Chrome DevTools Protocol**

 DevMirror is a VS Code extension that captures ALL browser console output, network errors, security warnings, and browser events to timestamped log files.
 Perfect for debugging web applications and Adobe CEP extensions.

-## New in v0.2.5
+## New in v0.2.6

+- **Monorepo Support** - Tree view in Explorer showing all package.json files
+- **Script Manager** - Add :mirror scripts to any dev/start script with one click
+- **Fixed Log Folding** - Logs now properly open with collapsed entries
+- **Chrome Maximized** - Browser launches maximized to prevent viewport constraints

+## v0.2.5

 - **Flexible puppeteer-core loading** - Supports global and project-local installations
 - **Better error messages** - Clear instructions when puppeteer-core is missing